briantan050/TELUS_IoT_Getting_Started/README.md

 ### MBed OS
 ARM Mbed OS is a free, open-source embedded operating system designed specifically for the "things" in the Internet of Things.

 It includes all the features you need to develop a connected product based on an ARM Cortex-M microcontroller, including security, connectivity, an RTOS, and drivers for sensors and I/O devices.

-# Part 1: Sending IoT data to Microsoft Azure IoT Hub
+We will be using MBed OS to compile the code for the Nucleo L496ZG Microcontroller.

-## Configuring Your IoT Hardware
+# Configuring Your IoT Hardware

 The BG96 and X-NUCLEO-IKS01A2 are already connected to each other in the box.
 Ensure that the switch is in the SIM position.
 Some important parts of the board are below: